EDITORIAL: Looking ahead involves a little looking backward - BC Local News

 When we told stories of a more positive note, we found diversity, talent and generosity.

 For example, your donations to the United Way helped launch bc211.ca, a multi-faceted help line for Island residents.
-And a city woman, gifted a bicycle after hers was stolen, paid it forward and donated it to a local non-profit where she volunteers.
+And Langford mother Cathy Shotton donated her kidney to save her daughter, Nicki, in September.

 Changes came, too.
-The Johnson Street bridge is nearing completion, an NDP government put four local politicians in the provincial realm and Victoria took the plunge into dedicated two-way bike lanes.
+Construction is booming in the western communities, an NDP government put four local politicians in the provincial realm and the final segment of West Shore Parkway connecting drivers from the Trans-Canada Highway south to Sooke Road was completed.

 Not every story that brings a community together will do so in an agreeable fashion.
 As Arthur Miller once said, “A good newspaper is a nation talking to itself.”